dxshen11/dxshen11.github.io/_Experiences/5_billilab.md

 ---
-layout: post
+layout: simple
-title:  "Additive Manufacturing Researcher: Billi Lab"
+title:  "Orthopedic Hospital Research Center: Billi Fabrizio's Lab"
+description: Dr. Billi Fabrizio is a materials science researcher at the Orthopedic Hospital Research Center focusing on orthopedic materials and additive manufacturing.
+I was a student researcher focusing on optimizing FDM 3D printing for orthopedic braces and surgical models.
 ---

-## Billi Lab
+## Role: Additive Manufacturing Researcher

 <img src="/assets/billi_lab.png" alt="billi" class="center">

-# Role: Additive Manufacturing Researcher

 As an undergraduate researcher, I joined the Billi Lab at the UCLA Orthopedic Hospital Research Center to investigate the application of additive manufacturing in biomaterials and surgical rehearsal.